Kindness is Good For You!

 September 1st is Random Acts of Kindness Day in New Zealand.
 Australia should follow suit!

-The science of kindness comes from the Positive Psychology movement which began in 1998 by psychologist Martin Seligman.
-Positive psychology studies people who are functioning best in order to ascertain the skills and strategies that they are doing that we can implement to improve our own health and sense of well-being.
+The science of kindness comes from the Positive Psychology movement which began in 1998 headed by psychologist Martin Seligman.
+Positive psychology studies people who are functioning best, finding out the factors that account for their well-being and resilience.
+The outcome of this research has led to the discernment of a number of core skills and strategies that we can all use to improve our health and sense of well-being.
 Random acts of kindness has been shown to be one of these strategies along with being grateful, practicing mindfulness, and journaling.

 The Science of Kindness

 The research on the benefits of kindness is clear—being kind to others is as good for you as it is for the person on the receiving end.
 Contributing to others’ happiness actually leads to a boost in your own sense of well-being, physically, emotionally & in our relationships.

 Relationships: makes you feel connected to others

 How does it work to improve your health and wellbeing?